Political

 credit for charitable

 donations.
-The credit is:
+The federal political tax credit is:

 - 75% of your contribution up to $400,